Antique Sosaku Kokeshi of Saito Okichi by Hosaka, Yukio

 Artisan | Woodworker: Hosaka, Yukio | 1958-

-These creative Kokeshi are always pictured as tall slender figures with tilted head and Kansashi interwoven into her hair.
-All have beautifully colored Kimono exhibiting traditional motifs of flowers, bamboo leaves, pine trees, a fan, and the sea.
-She seems wrapped tightly in the upper portion of the kimono with a very tight lower half of the garment.
+These creative Kokeshi are always pictured as tall slender figures with tilted heads and Kansashi interwoven into their hair.
+All have beautifully colored kimonos exhibiting traditional motifs of flowers, bamboo leaves, pine trees, a fan, and the sea.
+All of Hosanna’s dolls were wrapped tightly in the upper portion of the kimono with a very tight lower half of the garment.